daniel-ji/relion-subtomo-rounding-bug/README.md

 # RELION Subtomogram Extraction Bug: Tomogram Centering Discrepancy (Integer vs. Float Division)

-If the user does not specify tomogram dimensions in the tomograms.star starfile, there can be a discrepancy in the centering of the particle during subtomogram extraction, causing a 0.5px shift on the scale of the tomogram, which can cause possibly noticable negative effects on downstream processing.
+If the user does not specify tomogram dimensions in the tomograms.star starfile, there can be a discrepancy in the centering of the tomogram during subtomogram extraction, causing a 0.5px shift, which can cause possibly noticable negative effects on downstream processing.

 ## Bug Description